 Dr. Brooke R. Seckel

-Chin augmentation, often refereed as chin implant surgery, chin enhancement or mentoplasty, is a plastic surgery procedure in which a small implant is placed in front of the chin bone to increase the size of the chin or increase the length of the jaw line.
+Chin augmentation, often refereed as chin implant surgery, chin enhancement, mentoplasty or genioplasty, is a plastic surgery procedure in which a small implant is placed in front of the chin bone to increase the size of the chin or increase the length of the jaw line.

 A chin implant can be inserted through a small opening beneath the chin or inside the lip so that no scar will be visible.
 The implant is then placed over the chin bone to lengthen the jaw line and increase the projection of the chin.

 There are 2 common types of chin implant in use today:

 These polyethylene devices have small micro porous channels to allow the blood vessels to grow into the device and hold it in place.